JhonEgbret/Geopolis/Nekocious Neko.md

 - Stay at the music shop of [[Semperho]] --> First heist
 - First encounter with the Interstellar Government as enemies --> Officer by the name of "[[Waton]]"
 - Defeat --> First classified as a Space Pirate (Bounty of $400, at 13)
+- They make their last stop at the dying planet of [[Janzal]] --> Encounter with up-and-coming space pirate group "Kinrin", and their leaders, Ghost-Lady Flory and Canis Eyes Mathias. --> NEKOUTA makes its first alliance before its disbanding.
 - Separation from Ony --> Training at the moon of [[Satellaria]] by herself, learning magic for the first time.
 ## 2 YEARS SKIP - TLDR
 - Halrebar poisoning itself -> Hate against Aeluningen at an all time high